 Disney boosts Fox bid to US$71.3b to counter Comcast

-[WASHINGTON] Disney raised its offer for key assets of 21st Century Fox on Wednesday to US$71.3 billion to counter a rival bid from Comcast in the latest move in a bidding war that could create a dominant player in the media-entertainment world.
+DISNEY raised its offer for key assets of 21st Century Fox (21CF) on Wednesday to US$71.3 billion to counter a rival bid from Comcast in the latest move in a bidding war that could create a dominant player in the media entertainment world.

 Disney announced that it signed an amended acquisition agreement with Fox, adding a cash component to the US$52 billion stock deal announced in December.

-The tie-up "is an extremely compelling proposition for consumers that will allow us to create even more appealing high quality content, expand our direct to consumer offerings, an international presence and deliver more exciting and personalized entertainment experiences to meet the growing demands of consumers worldwide," Iger told a conference call.
+The tie-up "is an extremely compelling proposition for consumers that will allow us to create even more appealing high quality content, expand our direct to consumer offerings, an international presence and deliver more exciting and personalised entertainment experiences to meet the growing demands of consumers worldwide", he told a conference call.

 Disney already owns the ABC broadcast television network, sports broadcasting group ESPN and major Hollywood film studios along with theme parks around the world.

-The winner would get a stronger foothold in international markets including Fox's operations in Europe and India.

-Included in the planned sale is Fox's 39 percent stake in the British pay TV operator Sky.
-Murdoch has sought full control of Sky but has faced opposition from regulators in Britain.
+Included in the planned sale is Fox's 39 per cent stake in the British pay TV operator Sky.
+Mr Murdoch has sought full control of Sky but has faced opposition from regulators in Britain.

 Analysts pointed out that the stock component of the Disney offer would be non-taxable as a swap of assets, making it more difficult for Comcast to make a higher bid.

-"I think Comcast would be the most leveraged company ever.
-I think this is Disney checkmate."

-The deal became possible when Mr Murdoch, 87, and his sons decided to slim down their media-entertainment empire, leaving them with the Fox News Channel, the Fox broadcast network and sports cable operations.
+The deal became possible when Mr Murdoch and his sons decided to slim down their media-entertainment empire, leaving them with the Fox News Channel, the Fox broadcast network and sports cable operations.

-Mr Murdoch said in a statement the company is committed to the deal with Disney.

 "We remain convinced that the combination of 21CF's iconic assets, brands and franchises with Disney's will create one of the greatest, most innovative companies in the world."